Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

 Midpoint snap :kbd:`Ctrl`
-   Hold to snap the cursor to the midpoint of edges Ignore snap :kbd:`Shift`
+   Hold to snap the cursor to the midpoint of edges, meaning that all cuts will be performed at the exact center of each cut edge.
-   Hold to make the tool ignore snapping.
+Ignore snap :kbd:`Shift`
-Cut through: :kbd:`Z`
+   Hold to make the tool ignore snapping, unlike the default where mouse cursor snaps to near edges; Cut through: :kbd:`Z`
    Allow the cut tool to cut through to obscured faces, instead of only the visible ones.
 Angle constrain :kbd:`C`